vincentiussagi/CapNote/README.md

 # Working with the "NoCap🎓" app
 ## Running the app
 To launch the app, click on the corresponding icon, which is located in the menu of the mobile device.
-Clicking on this icon opens an authorization window in which the user needs to enter an Gogole account and password.
+Clicking on this icon opens an authorization window in which the user needs to enter an Google account and password.

 After already logging in with a Google account, the user can fully access the app.